Vikas-2207/Vikas-2207/README.md

 - Efficient Laboratory working skills

 ### Projects
-- [Project 1](https://github.com/Arnav1771/Project-Dogs-Vs-Cats): A Machine Learning Project where the system will tell if the animal is Dog or a Cat.
+- [Project 1](https://github.com/Vikas-2207/HSP-IN-CANCER-TREATMENT) :This report explores the role of heat shock proteins (HSPs) in cancer treatment
-- [Project 2](https://github.com/Arnav1771/youtube_Video_Downloader): A simple code to download video files through YouTube Links
+- [Project 2](https://github.com/Vikas-2207/Haptic-toys) : A method of customising soft toys with children's drawings, favourite objects or superheroes, different materials, fillers, sizes and sensors.

 - [Project 3](https://github.com/Arnav1771/Speech_to_-Text_Project): A Simple Project of Speech To Text using HTML and some APIs

 ### Journals